anasfarrouk/markdown-note-taking/README.md

 All contributions are welcomed.

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 ## Project status
 This project isn't being maintened.